-The purpose of the Pastry Arts Club is to provide the students with an opportunity to learn and use pastry art techniques.
+The purpose of the Pastry Arts Club is to provide students with the opportunity to explore pastry art techniques (beginners welcome!).
 The students will be able to use these skills at home, at school, and in future endeavors.
-The Pastry Arts Club strives to create fun activities and explore new ideas in the art of baking and cake decorating.
-Activities include: trips to bakeries and culinary schools to decorate cupcakes and gain first- hand experience on how to run this type of business; baking and decorating cakes and cupcakes for the school's Craft Show, Pawction, and book fairs; selling cupcakes and cookies to raise funds; and sponsoring cake decorating demonstrations.
+The Pastry Arts Club strives to create fun activities that involve new ideas in the art of baking and cake decorating.
+Activities include trips to bakeries and culinary schools to gain first- hand experience on how to run this type of business; attending pastry making workshops; baking and decorating cakes for the school's Craft Show, Pawction, and book fairs; selling cupcakes and cookies to raise funds; leading decorating workshops for children; and sponsoring cake decorating competitions.

 The purpose of the Science Club is to provide enrichment for students in all areas of science content.
 To enhance science academic content with labs, activities, speakers and trips.
 To enable young women who have scientific aptitude and appreciation to express ideas in various media including science competitions.
 To provide opportunities for social gatherings for like-minded peers.
 To practice fiscal responsibility by allocating funds for science endeavors.
 To maintain teamwork while creating a vibrant club environment.
 To provide service to the community.

 The Student Council is an integral part of student life at Saint Basil Academy.
 The responsibilities of the Student Council include the following: to maintain open channels of communication among members of the Saint Basil Community, to assist in the management of the school, to provide a forum for student expression, and to initiate and direct school activities.
 Freshman Orientation, the Halloween Pageant, the Autumn Classic, and the Annual Picnic are just a few of the events sponsored by the Student Council.